James Paxton (baseball)

 James Alston Paxton (born November 6, 1988), nicknamed "Big Maple", is a Canadian former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Seattle Mariners, New York Yankees, Boston Red Sox, and Los Angeles Dodgers.

 Paxton played college baseball for the Kentucky Wildcats.
 He was selected by the Mariners in the fourth round of the 2010 MLB draft and made his MLB debut with them in 2013.
 On May 8, 2018, Paxton pitched a no-hitter against the Toronto Blue Jays, becoming the first Canadian major league pitcher to throw a no-hitter in Canada.
+Seattle traded Paxton to the Yankees after the 2018 season, though injuries limited him, particularly later in his career.
+He retired from MLB after the 2024 season.

+Paxton pitched for the Canada national team in international competitions.

 Amateur career

 North Delta Blue Jays

 Paxton attended Delta Secondary School in Ladner, British Columbia.
-He played for the North Delta Blue Jays of the British Columbia Premier Baseball League (PBL) and for Team Canada at the Junior National level, earning a bronze medal at the 2006 World Junior Baseball Championship in Sancti Spíritus, Cuba.
+He played for the North Delta Blue Jays of the British Columbia Premier Baseball League (PBL) and for Team Canada at the under-18 level, earning a bronze medal at the 2006 World Junior Baseball Championship in Sancti Spíritus, Cuba.
 In his junior year, Paxton won 10 games and had a 1.51 earned run average (ERA) to go along with 100 strikeouts in 78 innings pitched.
 This led to him being named the top pitcher of the PBL and a first-team All-Star.
 After starting his senior year injured, Paxton finished the year with a 7–1 win–loss record and 65 strikeouts and 32 walks in 50 innings pitched.
-Both years Paxton's team won the league title and the B.C.'s Best Tournament.
+Both years, Paxton's team won the league title and the B.C.'s Best Tournament.